-The changes to the revised TT RS have been minimal, which means it remains an excellent sports coupe, albeit one in a market full of highly competent rivals.
-It’s very fast and very well-made, and while it doesn’t quite have the pin-sharp feel of the Porsche Cayman S, a glorious engine and all-wheel drive traction make it an appealing alternative that should certainly be considered by anyone looking at a new sports car at this kind of price range.
+The changes to the revised Audi TT RS have been minimal, which means it remains an excellent sports coupe in a market full of highly competent rivals.
+It’s very fast and very well-made, and a glorious engine and all-wheel drive traction make it an appealing alternative to rivals.
+It should certainly be considered by anyone looking at a new sports car at this kind of price range.

 As standard, the TT RS rides on 19-inch wheels over big brake discs and black calipers, and has full LED headlights.
 You can also opt for the Audi Sport Edition, which has extra-swanky 20-inch alloy wheels, black door mirrors and a black styling pack, which adds – as you might expect – black bits to the exterior styling, including on the radiator grille, badges and rear diffuser.
 It also comes with the louder RS sports exhaust system.